Poetry is when an emotion has found its thought and the thought has found words. – Robert Frost

 Once you have those outlined start pitching bloggers and websites that cater to the kinds of people you feel will resonate with your work.
 And offer to provide a customized guest post and include your suggestions with bullet points.

 Remember, you’re in a very niche market.
-So marketing poetry books requires you go above and beyond to make it easy for people to say ‘yes’ to helping you promote your work.
+So marketing poetry books requires your book promotion ideas go above and beyond to make it easy for people to say ‘yes’ to helping you promote your work.

 Poetry is more niche, which presents its own marketing challenges, but why not turn that negative into a positive?